The Gun Woman

 The Gun Woman is a 1918 American silent Western film directed by Frank Borzage and starring Texas Guinan.
 It was produced and distributed by the Triangle Film Corporation.

 The film is preserved at the Library of Congress.

 Plot

-As described in a film magazine, the Tigress (Guinan), who is famous for her quick draw and straight shooting, finds herself softened by love when she meets the Gent (McDonald) and his whisperings of a home for two, which make the Tigress believe in him.
+As described in a film magazine, the Tigress, who is famous for her quick draw and straight shooting, finds herself softened by love when she meets the Gent and his whisperings of a home for two, which make the Tigress believe in him.
 She entrusts her savings to his care so that he can prepare a home for them.
 When she learns that she has been betrayed, she kills the Gent.
-She buries her love so that when the Bostonian (Brady), a detective who had been on the trail of the Gent, offers her his name, she refuses it.
+She buries her love so that when the Bostonian, a detective who had been on the trail of the Gent, offers her his name, she refuses it.